jbreeden/clang2json/README.md

 # clang2json

-Dump type information from C headers to line delimited json via libclang
+Dump type information from C headers and source files to line delimited json via libclang.

+# Why?

+For easy machine consumption in any language/program that understands JSON.
+Especially intended for bindings generators.

 ## Usage